OnroerendErfgoed/atramhasis/docs/source/development.rst

 Distribution
 ============
-To build a distribution for your project, you can use the `hatchling build` command.
+To build a distribution for your project, you can use the `hatch build` command.
 This command will generate the necessary distribution archives, such as wheels and source distributions.

-In addition to building the Python distribution, the `hatchling build` command will also compile the JavaScript code located in the `static` folder.
+In addition to building the Python distribution, the `hatch build` command will also compile the JavaScript code located in the `static` folder.
 This ensures that all static assets are properly built and included in the distribution package.